Demand for vacations in Pico or the other islands of the Azores has grown rapidly in recent years.

 For this reason, Pico has virtually no hotels, and its hotel offer is largely AL (vacation homes).

-The vast majority of these Pico vacation homes, including ours, are old houses that have been restored as tourist accommodation.
+The vast majority of these Pico vacation homes, including ours, are old houses that have been restored as tourist accommodations.

 So when looking for a hotel in Pico, it is normal to have a hard time finding it, as the overwhelming slice of holiday accommodation is Pico holiday homes like ours.

-Click on the links below to know about our holiday homes if you looking for some vacations in Pico.
+Click on the links below to know about our holiday homes if you looking for a vacation in Pico.

 Vacations in Pico: Conclusion